-Portugal D7 Visa: Passive Income Visa
+Portugal D7 Passive Income Visa for U.S. Citizens

 In recent years, relocating to Portugal has become an increasingly popular choice among US citizens.
 The D7 Visa, often referred to as the Retirement Visa or Passive Income Visa, is one of the most accessible pathways to relocating to Portugal, particularly for those with a reliable source of passive income.